You will find frequently asked questions in the FAQ section below.

 Are there any interconnecting staterooms?
 What is the difference between a prestige stateroom and a prestige suite?

-Onboard our sisterships (Le Boréal, L’Austral, Le Soléal and Le Lyrial) as well as the PONANT Explorers, there is a door between some prestige staterooms to transform them into prestige suites.
-On our ship floorplans (available at the end of the brochure as well as on our website under the tab "Our ships"), all prestige staterooms with an arrow across them can be transformed into prestige suites.
+Onboard our sister ships (Le Boréal, L’Austral, Le Soléal and Le Lyrial) as well as the PONANT Explorers, there is a door between some prestige staterooms to transform them into prestige suites.
+On the layouts of our ships (available at the end of the brochure as well as on our Internet site on the tab "Our ships"), all prestige staterooms with an arrow across them can be transformed into prestige suites.

-For security reasons when at sea, the door is locked in the closed position and cannot be opened by guests.
+For security reasons when at sea, the door is locked in the opened or closed position and cannot be opened by guests.
 If two prestige staterooms have been purchased as a suite, the door between them is unlocked and cannot be closed.
-For more information on the layout of our vessels, contact our cruise consultants here .
+For more information on the plans of our vessels, contact our Information & Booking Service here .

 Can I get stateroom service?